 Fast forward to the present day and here is a window into what it is like to shop with my teen.
 First and foremost I think she would rather CUT OFF HER HAND than be seen holding mine in hers in THE MALL.
 So we walk in, her a few paces ahead of me lest anyone ((i.e. other teens she might peripherally know ) think this shopping trip is a JOY RIDE and not simply utilitarian- as in she is not happy to be doing it but it is a necessary evil to get yet another pair of completely overpriced shredded jeans.

-So if you too are about to embark on a back to school shopping trip to the mall with a less than enthusiastic teen here are some SURVIVAL TIPS.
+So if you too are about to embark on a back to school shopping trip to the mall with a less than enthusiastic teen here A Survival Guide For Back to School Shopping With Your Teen Daughter at The Mall.

 #1 Do not offer your opinion UNLESS it is expressly asked for.
 For example when your daughter takes an article of clothing off the rack which you deem is just NOT something that you would ever choose for her to wear- KEEP YOUR LIPS ZIPPED.
 Chances are the minute you say you DON’T like said outfit is the very instant when said outfit becomes THE OUTFIT YOUR TEEN MUST GET.